networknt/light-4j/client/server_identify_check.md

 * String trustedNames

 This specifies a comma delimited list of trusted names.
 These names are used to do the server identity check if configured.
-If this is not configured (i.e., trustedNames is blank), the standartd algorithm are used.
+If this is not configured (i.e., trustedNames is blank), the standard algorithm are used.
 That is, server identify check is done using hostnames.

 # enhancement of TLS handshake for HTTP2 in undertow